Setting Up Your Page Information/Content

 That's why it's important to use roughly the same material in your description and your headline/opening paragraph, and to keep your headline as short as possible (without sacrificing the "punch").

-Headline (Heading Tag) Format
+Headline Tag Format

-The correct format for an H1 tag is <h1>Your Headline Here</h1>.
-You can align the headline in one of three ways...
+The correct format for an h1 tag is <h1>Your Headline Here</h1>.

 Tips

-Text links belong right in the natural flow of the content, woven seamlessly into appropriate paragraphs.
+Text links belong right in the natural flow of the content, woven seamlessly into paragraphs.
 That's why they're called "in-context" text links.

 Directions for Use